CATcher-org/catcher-org.github.io/dg/setting-up.md

 ## Tasks To Self-Test Knowledge

-These tasks assume basic understanding of `Angular` and `Type Script` as the backbones of `CATcher`.
+These tasks assume basic understanding of `Angular` and `TypeScript`.
 If you wish to know more about them, you can visit our [tools page](tools.html).

 ### Backend